kairos-io/kairos/GOVERNANCE.md

 - Exhibits strong attention to detail when reviewing commits and provides generous guidance and feedback
 - Helps others achieve their goals with open-source and community contributions
 - Understands the workflow of the Issues and Pull Requests
-- Makes consistent contributions to the c3OS project
+- Makes consistent contributions to the Kairos project
-- Consistently initiates and participates in [c3OS discussions](https://matrix.to/#/#c3os:matrix.org)
+- Consistently initiates and participates in [Kairos discussions](https://matrix.to/#/#kairos-io:matrix.org)
-- Has knowledge and interest that aligns with the overall project goals, specifications, and design principles of the c3OS project
+- Has knowledge and interest that aligns with the overall project goals, specifications, and design principles of the Kairos project
 - Makes contributions that are considered notable
 - Demonstrates ability to help troubleshoot and resolve user issues
-- Demonstrated an equivalent mastery of c3OS
+- Demonstrated an equivalent mastery of Kairos

 **Responsibilities & Privileges**